 In writing Rooftops of Tehran, I wanted to acquaint the readers with Iran, and bring to life a small part of the centuries-old Persian culture.
 At a time when the country of my birth is often portrayed in the media as “the enemy,” I chose to tell a story of friendship and humor, love and hope—universal experiences treasured by people everywhere; I aimed to show a side of Iran that’s often concealed from the view—its warm, funny, generous people.

-Perhaps as you read the novel, as you meet Pasha’s friends Ahmed, Faheemeh, Doctor, Iraj and Zari; as you accompany Pasha down the alleys of his neighborhood; as you spend a night on his roof, peek into his neighbor’s window, and fall in love with the girl next door, you’ll understand my affection for Iran and its people.
-And you will see why the flame of hope for Iran still burns so fiercely in my heart, and in the hearts of so many Iranians at home and abroad.
+Perhaps as you read Rooftops of Tehran, as you meet Pasha’s friends Ahmed, Faheemeh, Doctor, Iraj and Zari, as you accompany Pasha down the alleys of his neighborhood and experience the injustice and tyranny of the regime that rules his country, or as you spend a night on his rooftop, peek into his neighbor’s window and fall in love with the girl next door, you’ll understand my affection for Iran and its people.
+And you will see why the flame of hope for this ancient land burns so fiercely in my heart, and in the hearts of so many of my compatriots at home and abroad.

 Since I first lost myself in White Fang so many years ago, I’ve read hundreds of books, and often wished afterward that I could share my thoughts and feelings directly with the author.
 So I invite you to contact me.
 If you’d like to express a comment about Rooftops of Tehran, or if your book club would like to arrange a chat via speakerphone, just send a note via email.
 I’d be delighted to discuss my novel and share my thoughts.